Lisennk/Slack-Events/README.md

 ```
 `'route'` works just like built-in Laravel routes, so if your site URL is `https://example.com` and your `'route'` is `/api/slack/event/fire`, then your full Request URL is `https://example.com/api/slack/event/fire`.
 You can leave it as-is or set your own route instead of the default `/api/slack/event/fire`.

-This package will do all verification and challenge work for you, so you only need to set your Request URL — by default it's:
+This package will do all verification and "challenge" work for you, so you only need to set your Request URL — by default it's:
 ```
 https://[your-site-url]/api/slack/event/fire
 ```